Cat Island, Bahamas

 We asked expats in Cat Island what banks they use and there advice about banking.
 They advised:

 "Before retiring in Cat Island, expats should know that the cost of living is relatively high, especially for imported goods due to transportation costs.
 They should also be aware that while English is the official language, the local dialect can sometimes be difficult to understand.
 Expats should know that the healthcare facilities on the island are limited, so they may need to travel to Nassau or the United States for serious medical conditions.
 They should also be aware that the island is prone to hurricanes, especially between June and November.
 Expats should understand that the pace of life on Cat Island is slower than in many Western countries, which can be a significant adjustment.
 They should also know that the island's economy is primarily based on tourism, fishing, and agriculture.
 Before retiring in Cat Island, expats should be aware that they will need to apply for a residence permit if they plan to stay for more than a few months.
 They should also know that while the island is generally safe, petty crime can be an issue, so it's important to take basic safety precautions.
 Expats should also know that the island has a small population, so they may need to travel to larger islands or the mainland for certain goods and services.
-Finally, they should be aware that while the island's natural beauty is stunning, entertainment options are limited, so they should be prepared to create their own fun," remarked one expat living in Cat Island, Bahamas.
+Finally, they should be aware that while the island's natural beauty is stunning, entertainment options are limited, so they should be prepared to create their own fun," commented one expat who made the move to Cat Island.

 What do expats in Cat Island appreciate most about the local culture?

 "Expats in Cat Island appreciate the laid-back and relaxed lifestyle that is a part of the local culture.
 They love the friendly and welcoming nature of the locals, who are always ready to lend a helping hand or share a story.
 The rich history and traditions of the island, including the annual Rake and Scrape festival, are also greatly appreciated.
 Expats enjoy the fresh seafood and local cuisine, as well as the beautiful, unspoiled natural environment.
-The sense of community and slower pace of life is a refreshing change for many, allowing them to truly unwind and enjoy life," remarked one expat who made the move to Cat Island.
+The sense of community and slower pace of life is a refreshing change for many, allowing them to truly unwind and enjoy life," said one expat who made the move to Cat Island.

 What do expats find most challenging?